eriksvetlik/hatchways/README.md

 ```
 {
-"error": "Tags parameter is required"
+"error": "tags parameter is required"
 }
 ```